chinjyanson/RISC-V_CPU/statements/VisheshMongiaPersonalStatement.md

 - Created F1 lights program which is used in the final submission
 - Created testbenches to debug and test modules
 - Used Vbuddy to visualise F1 and PDF programs
+- Editing the final layout for the submission

 We started this project by forking our initial lab 4 repo which saved time in the short term in order to fast track our progress.
 I soon found out that the teams initial SystemVerilog code was quite messy and convoluted due to our inexperience.
 This meant that my earlier debugs were more oriented towards making our code clearer by adding _i and _o to respective inputs and outputs and organising our wires between modules.
 This process got me into the correct frame of mind, understanding verilog errors and utilising GTKwave to find potential errors.